 \section{Introduction}

 The study of the hadronic weak decay of the $B$ meson is essential for the rigorous validation of the Standard Model (SM).
-It's helpful in understanding the complex mechanics of the strong interaction, revealing the origin of $CP$ asymmetries, and providing invaluable insights into potential signals of new physics \cite{BaBar:2001pki,Belle:2001zzw,HFLAV:2022esi}.
+It is helpful in understanding the complex mechanics of the strong interaction, revealing the origin of $CP$ asymmetries, and providing invaluable insights into potential signals of new physics \cite{BaBar:2001pki,Belle:2001zzw,HFLAV:2022esi}.
 In this work, we concentrate on the charmless two-body $B\to PV$ decays, where $P$ and $V$ represent the light pseudoscalar and vector mesons, respectively.
 In recent decades, with the upgrade and operation of the Large Hadron Collider (LHC) and the Super-KEKB, the LHCb and Belle-II collaborations have collected a huge amount of data.
 The measurements for most $B\to PV$ decays have been refined, achieving a level of precision that is unprecedented \cite{Belle-II:2018jsg,LHCb:2017pkd,LHCb:2019xmb,LHCb:2019jta,LHCb:2020wrt,LHCb:2022tuk,Belle:2022dgi,Belle-II:2023uql}.
-Consequently, to fully make use of the experimental data, the demand for higher precision theoretical calculations has become increasingly necessary.
+Consequently, to fully make use of the experimental data, higher-precision theoretical calculations has become increasingly necessary.